cuelang/cuelang.org/content/en/docs/usecases/configuration.md

 A configuration language usually transforms its configurations to a lower-level representation, like JSON, YAML, or Protobuf so that it can be consumed by tools taking in these languages.
-Piping such output to the needed tools works initially, but sooner or later one will get the desire to automate this, usually in the form of some kind of tool.
+Piping such output to the needed tools works initially;
+but sooner or later one will get the desire to automate this, usually in the form of some kind of tool.